JohriLab/Bvalcalc/_sources/modules/region.rst.txt

   Note that ``s`` and ``proportion_synonymous`` should be set in the parameters file when active.

 **-\-no_hri**
-  If included, will skip post-hoc calculation of B under HRI (Bprime; Becher and Charlesworth 2025), for low recombination regions.
+  If included, will skip post-hoc calculation of B under HRI (B'; Becher and Charlesworth 2025), for low recombination regions.
 Classic B values will be used in these regions instead.

 **-\-prior_Bmap [path/to/prior_Bmap.csv]**
     Optional prior B-value map (`.csv` format).
 Used to multiply the newly calculated B-values by a per-site prior (e.g. for regions under different selection parameters).
 Format: ``Chromosome,Start,B``.